What is a Customs Broker?

 Customs brokers are responsible for obtaining and filling out all the paperwork needed to present to government agencies for a shipment of goods.
 They are expected to know what papers are needed and to prepare them correctly to prevent any delays.
 They are the middleman between the importer or exporter and the government.
 They calculate and ensure duties and tariffs are paid.
 They obtain and make insurance claims, track cargo, and interact with customs officials.

 Customs brokers also strategize with clients on what markets are lucrative and which ones are not.
 With their understanding of tariffs and regulations, they are able to help companies explore new markets.
 Companies expect customs brokers to have positive relationships with government officials and keep updated on all the latest laws and regulations.
 The company is then able to trade without worrying about being penalized for breaking laws.

 What is the workplace of a Customs Broker like?

-The workplace is going to vary significantly from place to place, country to country.
-Customs brokers can expect to spend a lot of time going from their office to customs houses, to shipyards and other places where cargo enters the country.
-They will need to be able to work using a variety of mobile electronics such as tablets, smartphones, and other devices.
-They will spend a lot of time in their cars going between appointments with clients, meeting with customs officials, and greeting shipments via rail, air, and ship.
+Customs brokers can expect to spend a lot of time going from their office to customs houses, to shipyards, and to other places where cargo enters the country.
+They need to be able to work using a variety of mobile electronics such as tablets, smartphones, and computers.

 Customs Brokers are also known as: